Health Disparities: Creating Health Care Equity for Minorities

 Health Coverage

 Disparities in health coverage contribute to the disproportionate disadvantage faced by minorities.
-According to the 2021 American Community Survey, Black individuals had an uninsured rate of 9.9%, Hispanic or Latino individuals had a rate of 17.7% and white individuals had a rate of 6%.
+Many families, including those seeking health insurance for married couples, often struggle with gaps in coverage.
+According to the 2021 American Community Survey, Black individuals had an uninsured rate of 9.9%, Hispanic or Latino individuals had a rate of 17.7%, and white individuals had a rate of 6%.

 Among age groups, senior communities had low uninsurance rates (0.8% for those 65 years and older).
 However, younger age groups faced higher rates, such as 14.3% for individuals aged 19 to 25 and 15.4% for those aged 26 to 34.